-Peel and finely slice the ginger into matchsticks, then peel and finely slice the shallots and garlic.
+Peel the ginger and finely slice into matchsticks, then peel and finely slice the shallots and garlic.

 Pour in 500ml of water, add the sugar, crumble in the stock cube, and bring to the boil, stirring gently.
-Add the cooked aubergine, reduce to a low heat and simmer for 20 minutes, or until the sauce is thickened.
+Add the cooked aubergine, reduce to a low heat and simmer for 20 minutes, or until the sauce has thickened.

 Remove the pan from the heat and stir through the yoghurt.